-AFFORDABLE AND CLEAN ENERGY

-The 41 solar power projects in USF's portfolio had a combined capacity of $443 MW{DC}$ during 2023.
-This power replaces fossil-fuel generated power, thereby displacing CO_2e emissions.
-USF's 41 assets were responsible for displacing the equivalent of 480,900 tonnes of CO_2e in 2023, equivalent to powering 83,100 US homes or removing 104,500 equivalent US cars from the road.
+AFFORDABLE AND CLEAN ENERGY The 41 solar power projects in USF's portfolio had a combined capacity of 443MWpo during 2023.
+This power replaces fossil-fi capacity of 443MWDC during 2023.
+This power replaces fossil-fuel generated power, thereby displacing $CO_2e$ emissions.
+USF's 41 assets were responsible for displacing the equivalent of 480,900 tonnes of $CO_2e$ in 2023, equivalent to powering 83,100 US homes or removing 104,500 equivalent US cars from the road.